Aaretha/Semester3Assignment2/README.md

 ## Prerequisites
 - **AWS Account**: You need an active AWS account to deploy the resources.
 - **Domain name registered in Route 53**: Ensure your domain name is registered and managed by AWS Route 53.
 - **Terraform installed on your local machine**: Install Terraform on your machine.
-Follow the instructions on the [Terraform website](https://www.terraform.io/downloads.html).

 ## Project Structure
 The project consists of the following Terraform configuration files and directories: